duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 We are developing [systems for capturing training data from human demonstrations](https://rosecityrobotics.com/2024/05/08/data-collection-methodologies-for-ai-driven-robotics/).
 By integrating training data gathered from our sensors and vision systems, we provide our robots with the necessary data to understand and navigate the intricate structures of EV battery packs.
 This data is crucial for training custom robots to perform these tasks safely and efficiently.

 ### Benefits of Autonomous Robotic Disassembly
 Autonomous robotic disassembly allows for more precise material recovery compared to traditional methods.
-By directly disassembling battery packs, autonomous robots can recover valuable materials such as nickel, manganese, cobalt, aluminum, copper and lithium more efficiently.
-Also good cells can be extracted before the recycling process and returned directly to use, which saves a considerable amount of embodied manufacturing energy and cost.
+By disassembling battery packs, autonomous robots can recover valuable materials such as nickel, manganese, cobalt, aluminum, copper and lithium more efficiently.
+Also good cells can be extracted before the recycling process and returned to use, which saves a considerable amount of embodied manufacturing energy and cost.

-Traditional methods like burning and shredding packs whole result in high levels of emissions, whereas direct recycling with autonomous robotics minimizes environmental impact through precise and controlled operations and more efficient extraction of valuable materials.
+Traditional methods like burning and shredding packs whole result in high levels of emissions, whereas disassembly with autonomous robotics minimizes environmental impact through precise and controlled operations and more efficient extraction of valuable materials.

 Battery recycling involves handling hazardous materials with electrical charge, which poses safety risks to human workers.
 Autonomous robots mitigate these risks by performing dangerous tasks, ensuring a safer working environment.